jubich/recipes/docs/basics/bandstruct.rst

 The calculation of the band structure for a periodic system consists of two steps.

-* First for self-consistent (SCC) calculations, the charges in the system must be calculated using a converged k-point sampling.
+* First for self-consistent charge (SCC) calculations, the charges in the system must be calculated using a converged k-point sampling.

 * Then, keeping the obtained self-consistent charges fixed, the one-electron levels must be calculated for k-points chosen along the specific lines in